DevGabrielTeles/Learning-Python-01/Python from Zero to Hero.md

  - Cloud platforms
  - Automating excel tasks

- - PyCharm is a IDE built for python language, lets I'll try to use thee community version besides the professional because you know...
+ - PyCharm is a IDE built for python language, lets I gonna try to use the community version besides the professional because you know...